News

 But there are two key differences between then and now:

 1. In the 1970s and early 1980s, the CPI measured a largely fixed basket of goods and services, leaving less room for manipulation.
 In 1980, for instance, inflation reached 13.5%.
 That number wasn’t subject to hedonic adjustments as the CPI is today.
-The theory behind hedonic adjustments is that as the quality of goods or services improve, their effective cost decreases, even if consumers have no opportunity to buy those goods or services at a lower price.
-For instance, according to the hedonically adjusted CPI, a television that cost $1,000 in 1996 should now cost $22.
+The theory behind hedonic adjustments is that as the quality of goods or services improves, their effective cost decreases, even if consumers have no opportunity to buy those goods or services at a lower price.

-Indeed, if inflation was measured the same way today as it was in 1980, the CPI would be growing at 17% annually.
-This chart from Shadowstats shows you the difference:
+• Indeed, if inflation were measured the same way today as it was in 1980, the CPI would be growing at 17% annually.
+This chart from Shadowstats shows you the difference.
+The chart also illustrates how, by using the older method of calculating inflation, today’s rate would be much higher than the official figure.
+Shadowstats argues that the current method underestimates the true cost of living increases faced by consumers.

 Indeed, in terms of real interest rates, inflation is probably the worst in US history.
-Other than the 1970s and early 1980s, there has been only one other period since the Constitution was ratified in 1789 that inflation was close to what we’re now experiencing.
+Other than the 1970s and early 1980s, there has been only one other period since the Constitution was ratified in 1789 when inflation was close to what we are now experiencing.

 Thus, the inflation we’re now experiencing, in terms of real interest rates, is the highest it’s ever been in American history.
 The question, of course, is how long will it continue and how best can we adapt to it?